johnbayko/hicp/docs/hicp.rst

-    Text is considered changed when it is no longer being actively edited, such as if the cursor is moved to another text field (or focus moves away from this component), not only from a terminating action such as hitting the "return" key (in most GUI toolkits, hitting "return" in a text area just starts a new paragraph).
+    Text is considered changed when it is no longer being actively edited, such as if the cursor is moved to another text field (or focus moves away from this component), not only from a terminating action such as hitting the "return" key (in most GUI toolkits, hitting "return" in a text panel just starts a new paragraph).

 attributes: <attribute specifiers>